Yesterday I shared some natural ways to prevent colds and flu. Sadly, sometimes even with the best preventative measures, we will become infected.

 Natural Cold and Flu Care

-- Steam is your friend.
 Run the shower and faucet in your smallest bathroom, turning the room into a steam closet.
-Spend as much time in there as you can, while regularly blowing your nose or suctioning mucous from your babies nose.
+Spend as much time in there as you can, while regularly blowing your nose or suctioning mucous from your baby’s nose.
 The steam will loosen the mucous and moisturize irritated nasal passages.

 When to Call the Doctor